aws-samples/amazon-chime-sdk-pstn-integration/README.md

 # PSTN Integration with Amazon Chime SDK Meetings

-Example solution for configuring PSTN Caller integration with Amazon Chime SDK meetings using Amazon Chime Voice Connector and FreeSWITCH.
+Sample solution for configuring PSTN Caller integration with Amazon Chime SDK meetings using Amazon Chime Voice Connector and FreeSWITCH.

 ## On this Page
 - [Project Overview](#project-overview)